Who is Kerrisdale Little League?

-Teams will be formed in late March and potentially early April, with practices for the older divisions commencing in early April.
-The Spring season officially starts on April 17 and runs until June 19.
+Teams will be formed in March and announced by mid (for older divisions) to late March (younger divisions).
+The Spring season officially starts on April 3 and runs until June 18.

 My child is new to baseball and I don't know what division to register for?

 We welcome all players to our league - new or old - as it is never too late to start!
 Please refer to our Registration page for details, including our Division chart.
 This chart is used as a guideline for registration purposes.
 For children born 2013 and older, they will attend pre-season assessments.
 In the event, the league determines a player should play up or down a level for safety considerations, the league will contact you to discuss and provide a price difference refund.

 How are players assigned to teams?
 Can I friend request?